tsirysndr/crosup/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    help       Print this message or the help of the given subcommand(s) init       Generate a default configuration file
+    diff       Show the difference between the current configuration and the previous one help       Print this message or the help of the given subcommand(s) history    Show the change history of the configuration file init       Generate a default configuration file
     install    Install developer tools, possible values are: docker, nix, devbox, homebrew, flox, fish, vscode, ble.sh, atuin, tig, fzf, httpie, kubectl, minikube, tilt,